-The Outer Banks is a beautiful chain of islands that everyone needs to experience at least once in their life.
-The sheer size of the area (the beachfront is over 100 miles long) can make finding a place to stay overwhelming.
+Updated 6/5/2022 The Outer Banks is a beautiful chain of islands that everyone needs to experience at least once in their life.
+The sheer size of the area (the beachfront is over 100 miles long) can make finding Outer Banks vacation rentals overwhelming.
 Whether traveling to the OBX (the common abbreviation of Outer Banks) as a couple or a family, this guide will point you in the right direction to finding the perfect Outer Banks VRBO rental.

 Bordering both the Atlantic Ocean and the Currituck Sound, Corolla is the Northernmost village on the Outer Banks.
 Corolla is famous for its wild horses that roam the vast 15 miles of undeveloped beaches here.
 There are several tours available to see them throughout the year.